gavinnn101/osrs_acc_creator_gui/README.md

-# OSRS Account Creator - GUI Edition
+# Gavin's OSRS Account Creator - GUI Edition

-Gavin's OSRS Account Creator is a python program to create Runescape accounts without the use of captcha solvers or proxies(optional.)
-Includes OSBot/Tribot CLI integration, custom username/password, etc.
+Gavin's OSRS Account Creator is a python program that is used to create Runescape accounts without the use of captcha solvers or proxies(optional.)
+Includes OSBot/Tribot CLI integration to automatically run scripts after creation, custom username/password, etc in an easy to use GUI.

+# Feature List

+  - OSRS Account settings
+    - Custom username prefix
+    - Custom password
+  - Creator Settings
+    - Number of accounts to create
+    - Custom sleep timer between account creations (for IP cooldown, etc)
+    - Proxy support (username/password or IP Authentication supported)
+  - Bot Client Settings (Tribot/OSBot - optional)
+    - Use any script in your account's repo (script arguments supported)
+  - Creator GUI features
+    - Multithreaded so no freezes or glitches while creating accounts
+    - Save full console output to log file
+    - Clear contents of console
+    - Create accounts (Will run based on how many accounts to create setting)
+        - Created accounts will save to created_accs.txt file in program's folder in username:password format

 Support, requests, etc can be found on discord: https://discord.gg/SjVjQvm